hawx is always reliable. always innovative.

 - The sound of skittering feet climbing and scratching inside your walls at night

-Mouse poop is usually the size of a grain of rice.
-Color may vary from brown to gray, depending on the diet of the particular mouse in question.
-You may notice mouse poop in groups, as mice can produce as much as 50–75 droppings in a day.
+Mice poop is usually the size of a grain of rice.
+Color may vary from brown to gray, depending on the diet of the particular mice in question.
+You may notice mice poop in groups, as mice can produce as much as 50–75 droppings in a day.

 How do mice get in your house?